A Day at the Office¶

 - Effort — How hard did they work?

-- Learning — Did the work generate new knowledge for the team?
+- Learning — Did the work generate new knowledge?

 - Collaboration — How well did Attacker and Defender work together?